samsung-cnct/kraken/.github/ISSUE_TEMPLATE.md

 **Environment**:

+Please be sure not to submit any confidential information (e.g. ssh keys, provider secrets, etc.) as issues are publicly accessible.

 - **Environment variables** (e.g. `env | grep 'KRAKEN_`):
 - **Configuration files (`~/.kraken/config.yaml` or the file passed to `k2cli --config`) **:
 - **Others**: